mutasim77/knowledge-sharing/The Go Programming Language/README.md

 > [!TIP]
 > By understanding how to connect and interact with databases using Go, you can build powerful and scalable web applications that persist and manipulate data effectively.

+# Authentication and Authorization in Go 🛡
+Authentication and authorization are fundamental concepts in web development, especially when it comes to securing applications and protecting user data.
+Let's dive into what authentication and authorization mean in the context of Go programming.

+## Understanding Authentication 🔒
+Authentication is a fundamental aspect of web development, ensuring that users are `who` they claim to be before granting access to protected resources.
+In the context of Go programming, understanding authentication involves grasping the mechanisms used to verify user identities.
+Let's explore this concept in detail:

+1. Purpose of Authentication:
+  - Authentication serves to confirm the identity of users or systems attempting to access an application or its resources.
+  - It prevents unauthorized access to sensitive data and functionalities, thus enhancing security.

+2. Authentication Methods:
+  - **Username/Password Authentication:** Users provide a username and password, which are compared against stored credentials in a database.
+  - **Token-based Authentication:** Clients obtain a token (e.g., JWT) after successful authentication and include it in subsequent requests for access.
+  - **OAuth Authentication:** Users grant limited access to third-party applications without sharing their credentials directly.
+  - **Biometric Authentication:** Users authenticate using unique biological traits like fingerprints, facial recognition, or iris scans.

+3. Authentication Process:
+  - When a user attempts to access a protected resource, they provide their credentials.
+  - The application verifies these credentials against a known source, such as a database or an authentication service.
+  - If the credentials match, the user is considered authenticated and granted access; otherwise, access is denied.